Replace Your Tooth With Confidence

 - Partial prosthesis (fixed bridge) – can replace two or more teeth and may require only two or three implants.

 - Complete dental prosthesis (fixed bridge) – replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.

 - Removable prosthesis (over denture) – attaches to a bar or ball in socket attachments, whereas a fixed prosthesis is permanent and removable only by a professional.

-Dr. Abbey performs in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+Dr. Abbey and Dr. Semidey perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs.

 The team at Fishhawk Oral Surgery have received extensive training in dental implantology.
 Through continuing education, they stay abreast of the most current information on implant dentistry.